mateussouzaweb/nicedeck/README.md

     - From terminal, run the command  like ``chmod +x $FILE``.
 - Double click on the program to start it.

-Once you follow these instructions, the program will open and you can finally run the initial setup process.
-After the setup process, install the desired programs, parse your ROMs or manage Steam shortcuts from the GUI.
+Once you follow these instructions, the program will open and you can finally install the desired programs, parse your ROMs or manage Steam shortcuts from the GUI.

 *Note:* Restart Steam or the device to changes take effect into ``Steam Library``.